TriangleDataCenter/Triangle-Simulator/README.md

 ## Data

-- **GWData:** Contains gravitational wave waveform data used as examples.
+- **GWData:** contains waveform data used as examples.
-- **OrbitData:** Contains the data of numerical orbit.
+- **OrbitData:** contains the orbit data used by Taiji Data Challenge II.

-**Note:** Ensure that these data directories are present in the root directory after installation, as the package modules depend on them for proper functionality.
+**Note:** Ensure that these data directories are present in the root directory after installation, as the Tutorials depend on them for proper functionality.

 ## License